tommyjqliu/uwa-judge/documents/user-manual.md

 - SMTP server
 - HTTPS certificate

-To install the system please copy `docker-compose.prod.yml`, `nginx.conf` and `example.env` to the root directory of the system.
+To install the system please copy `docker-compose.prod.yml`, `nginx.conf` and `example.env` from the [repository](https://github.com/tommyjqliu/uwa-judge) to the root directory of the system.
 Then rename `example.env` to `.env` and fill in the environment variables.
 To enable all features, Azure AD, SMTP server and https certificate are required.

 **Install**